Gender Equality Begins at Home—This Is How I Do It

 The first feminist I encountered was my mother.
-From a young age, she showed my sister and I what it meant to be strong women, to carve your own niche in the world, speak your mind, and never be defined by societal norms.
-She didn't know it then, but she was a pioneer, and she helped forge a new path for women to walk today.
-These values have carried through into my adult life, and into my life as a mom raising our son.
+From a young age, she showed my sister and me what it meant to be strong women, to carve your own niche in the world, speak your mind, and never be defined by societal norms.
+She didn't know it then, but she was a pioneer (a womaneer, to be exact), and she helped forge a new path for women to walk today.
+These values have carried through into my adult life, and into my life as a mom raising my son.
 I feel so lucky to be a parent today.
-I'm surrounded by feminist parents who are raising their children without the color-coded gender restrictions our parents had.
-I didn't realize my husband and I were feminist parents until I read about the negative impact overdependence on gender can have on kids, and how it can limit their development into unique individuals.
-I think it's important that we question traditional gender roles and challenge society's expectations based on our sexuality.
-My hope is that one day, feminist parenting will just be normal parenting, and we will raise future generations in equal households with respect, equality, and social justice.
-In the meantime, here are a few things we do at home to break out of the pink and blue boxes set by our forefathers.
+I am surrounded by feminist parents who are raising their children without the color-coded gender restrictions our parents had.

 As Parents, We Are Equals

 There are no traditional gender roles in our house.
 My husband and I respect each other as equals, and setting this standard will only encourage our son to grow up with similar values and apply these ideals to his own relationships one day.
 We don't adhere to conventional stereotypes, so our son doesn't have to either.

 Chores Aren't Assigned According to Gender